nejyeah/DeepPicker-python/README.md

     python autopick.py --inputDir '/media/bioserver1/Data/paper_test/trpv1/test/lowpass' --pre_trained_model '../trained_model/Model_demo' --particle_size 180 --mrc_number 100 --outputDir '../autopick-trpv1-by-demo' --coordinate_symbol '_cnnPick' --threshold 0.5

 After finished, the picked coordinate file will be saved in **'../autopick-trpv1-by-demo'**.
 The format of the coordinate file is Relion '.star'.
+Besides, a binary file called **'../autopick-trpv1-by-demo/autopick_results.list'** is produced.
+It contains all the particles information no matter the threshold.
+It will be used to compare with reference results like manually picking.

+## 4. Comparing the picking results with reference
+Estimate the precision and recall based on the reference results (like manually picking by experts).
+The script `analysis_pick_results.py`

+Options:

+    --inputFile, string, specify the file of picking results, like '/PICK_PATH/autopick_results.list'
+    --inputDir, string, specify the directory of the reference coordinate files --particle_size, int, the size of the particle --coordinate_symbol, string, the symbol of the reference coordinate file, like '_manualPick'.
+    --minimum_distance_rate, float, Use the value particle_size*minimum_distance_rat    e as the distance threshold for estimate the number of true positive samples, the default value is 0.2.

+run the script `analysis_pick_results.py`:

+        python analysis_pick_results.py --inputFile '../autopick-trpv1-by-demo/autopick_results.list' --inputDir '/media/bioserver1/Data/paper_test/trpv1/test/lowpass' --particle_size 180 --coordinate_symbol '_manual_checked' --minimum_distance_rate 0.2